-APR153B Electrician Apprenticeship AC/DC Circuits
+APR153B Electrician Apprenticeship AC/DC Circuits 4 class and 2 lab hr/wk, 5 cr.

 Provides training for the inside wire electrician apprentice.
 Covers mathematical formulas of equations, basic AC theory, use of test equipment, and applicable National Electrical Code.
 Includes safety procedures, first aid, and CPR.
 Prerequisite: APR153A with a grade of C or better; or consent of instructor.
 W